ruy-dan/ring-buffer/README.md

 pub fn RingBuffer(comptime T: type, opts: Opts) !type
 ```
 Creates a new RingBuffer with a fixed-size buffer.
-The default capacity is 1024.
-An optional capacity can be set through opts.
+The capacity can be set through opts.
+Otherwise, the default capacity is set to 1024.
-e.g: `const Opts = struct { capacity: usize = 1024 };`
 Returns an error if the capacity is not a power of two.

+`const Opts = struct { capacity: usize = 1024 };`

 ### Methods